 RU-students who fulfil administrative positions in faculty boards, committees or student associations are entitled to a number of months of financial support from the Graduation fund.
 The purpose of this support is to enable the student to graduate if his/her studies have been delayed due to managerial activities.
-As of September 2002, this financial support is paid out during the administrative year and is no longer dependent of whether or not there is actually a delay in one's studies.
-The regulation Financial Support Students is included in its entirety as an appendix to the student statute (included in the Vademecum).
-You can also call upon the student counsellor for information and advice.
+As of September 2002, this financial support is

-Vademecum and the Student Statute for RU-students
+Student Statute for RU-students

-The Vademecum is the Handbook for the students of the RU.
-It includes general information on housing, living, welfare, student grants, studying, rights and obligations of students, services provided, associations and organisations for students.
-The regulation Financial Support Students (for example, in the event of a delay in your studies due to management activities) is included in its entirety in the Vademecum.
+General information on housing, living, welfare, student grants, studying, rights and obligations of students, services provided, associations and organisations for students you can find on www.ru.nl/students.
+The regulation Financial Support Students (for example, in the event of a delay in your studies due to management activities) is included.
 What's more, it conveniently includes relevant addresses and telephone numbers.

-The student statute is also incorporated into the Vademecum.
+The student statute is also mentioned on that site.
 It is made up of a description of the rights and obligations of all of the students who are registered at the RU that are the result of legal and university regulations.